Eve Arnold: Early life and career

 Arnold's images of Marilyn Monroe on the set of The Misfits (1961) were perhaps her most memorable, but she had taken many photos of Monroe from 1951 onwards.
 The intimate candid-style photos achieve Arnold's goal to show Monroe's anxieties about being the subject of constant media attention.
-She befriended Monroe, Joan Crawford, and many of her other subjects in order to write about them and photograph them better.
+She befriended Monroe, Joan Crawford, and many other subjects in order to write about them and photograph them better.
 Her previously unseen photos of Monroe were shown at a Halcyon Gallery exhibition in London during May 2005.
-Travel characterized much of Arnold's work, as she took interest in photographing the Civil Rights and Black Power movements in the United States as well as in the rigid Soviet Union and in China.
+Travel characterized much of Arnold's work, as she took interest in photographing the Civil rights and Black power movements in the United States as well as in the rigid Soviet Union and in China.
 Arnold always strived to go deeper with her photography; she even returned from some shoots with cigarette burns on her clothing from a disapproving crowd.
 She produced a film in 1971, Women Behind the Veil, focusing on Arabian harems and hammams.

 She also photographed famous figures such as Queen Elizabeth II, Malcolm X, Marlene Dietrich, and Joan Crawford, and traveled around the world, photographing in China, Russia, South Africa and Afghanistan.
 Arnold left the United States and moved permanently to England in the early 1970s with her son, Francis Arnold.
-Several of her famous photographs were featured in Look, Life, Esquire, Harper's Bazaar, Geo, Stern, Paris-Match and Epoca.
+Several of her famous photographs were featured in Look, Life, Esquire, Harper's Bazaar, Geo, Stern, Paris-Match, and Epoca.
 While working for the London Sunday Times, she began to make serious use of color photography.
 However, Arnold's preference continued to be black and white.
-She alternated between glamorous photos of cinema stars and portraits of everyday life and experiences.
+She alternated between taking glamorous photos of cinema stars and portraits of everyday life and experiences.
 The hardest task for Arnold was to make the mundane interesting.
 Her interest in "the poor, the old, the underdog" continued as her photos captured the gentle realness that Arnold portrays as characteristic of all humans.
 The relationship of trust between Arnold and her subjects is visible in the natural lighting and posing in her photographs.